Associate Professor Sarah Maddison

 Julia Hurst has a Bachelor of Arts majoring in Indigenous and Development Studies and a Masters of Urban Planning.
 She has worked as a social and cultural planner and social researcher.
 Her interests lie in storytelling, social justice and the arts, and she has successfully merged these projects over the years on main stage and community theatre, arts and cultural projects in Melbourne, Geelong and Western Sydney.
 She was a member of the ARC Linkage Project (USyd and ANU) Deepening Histories of Place: Exploring Indigenous Landscapes of National and International Significance and during this project she directed and authored an enhanced e-book entitled At the Heart of it: Place stories across Darug and Gundungurra Lands: A downloadable history.
 She is now completing her PhD: 'Re-imagining identities: Aboriginal people on Darug and Gundungurra lands' at ANU.

-Elise Klein is a Lecturer of Development Studies, School of Social and Political Sciences, The University of Melbourne.
-She currently leads a research project examining Cashless Debit Card trial in the East Kimberley and works on a grant from the British Academy's International Challenges Fund on Therapeutic culture and the digital revolution.
+Elise Klein is Senior Lecturer in Development Studies, in the School of Social and Political Sciences at The University of Melbourne.
+She currently leads a research project examining the Cashless Debit Card trial in the East Kimberley and works on a grant from the British Academy's International Challenges Fund on therapeutic culture and the digital revolution.
 Dr Klein was a contributor to the United Nations Secretary General's High-Level Panel on Women's Economic Empowerment.
-Her new book is Developing Minds: Neoliberalism, Psychology and Power (Routledge, 2017).
-Dr Klein is co-editing two books in 2018 Postdevelopment in Practice (Routledge) and Implementing a Basic Income in Australia: Pathways Forward (Palgrave McMillan).
+Dr Klein is the author of Developing Minds: Neoliberalism, Psychology and Power (Routledge, 2017), and co-editor of Postdevelopment in Practice (Routledge, 2019) and Implementing a Basic Income in Australia: Pathways Forward (Palgrave McMillan, 2019).

 - Jacynta Krakouer